beoliver/spec-extended/README.md

 ```clojure
 (s/def ::my-even even?)
 ```
 The call `(s/valid? ::my-even 0)` will return `true` while `(s/valid? ::my-even 1)` will return `false`.
 If however we try the following `(s/valid? ::my-even nil)` we are greeted with the following:
 ```clojure
 IllegalArgumentException Argument must be an integer:   clojure.core/even? (core.clj:1383)
 ```
-This begs the question, should we have provided a *stricter* `spec`?
-Perhaps something like this:
+This begs the question...
+Should we provide a *stricter* spec?
+Perhaps something like:
 ```clojure
 (s/def ::my-stricter-even (s/and number? even?)) ;;note the importance of order
 ```
-Or should we *relax* the notion of validity (i.e don't throw an exception)
+Should we *relax* the notion of validity (i.e don't throw an exception)
 ```clojure
 (defmacro catch-errors-valid?
   [spec expr]
   `(try (s/valid? ~spec ~expr)
         (catch Exception e# nil)))
 ```
+Or, was this the `correct` response?

-Both approaches have their benefits and their drawbacks.
-If our specs are **pure** then catching exceptions is of no real consequence.
+All three approaches have their benefits and their drawbacks.
+If our specs are **pure** then catching exceptions is of no real consequence, an error thrown during validation is most likely type based or structural.
 However, if our spec uses some form of state, it would probably be wise to expose the error.
 Indeed, in some cirsumstances it would be very nice to know when our system is and is not acting as expected.

-For this reason, `spec-extended` aims to provide three versions of each macro
+For this reason, `spec-extended` aims to provide three versions of each macro form.
-- A version that hides validation exceptions - an exception thrown during validation is treated in the same way as `false`
+- A version that hides validation exceptions.
+An exception thrown during validation is treated in the same way as `(not (s/valid? <expr>))`.
-- A version `!` that exposes validation exceptions, but treats `(s/valid? <expr>)` returning `false` as **ok**
+- A version with a single `!` suffix that exposes validation exceptions.
-- A version `!!` that exposes validation exceptions and treats `(s/valid? <expr>)` returning `false` as an error.
+- A version with a double `!!` suffix that exposes validation exceptions and throws an exception when some entity does not conform to a spec.

 ### `if-let` and `when-let`
 The most trivial and possibly most useful macro is the spec extended `if-let` form.